angus-g/mom6-spurious/writing/paper/introduction.md

 # Introduction

-- define basic concepts and arrange them in a clear progression of ideas
-    - start by stating that the governing equations for most ocean models are based on approximations of the incompressible Navier-Stokes equations for momentum
-    - vertical balance is hydrostatic, mixing of momentum by unresolved eddy advection parameterised by an explicit eddy viscosity
-    - potential density controlled by salinity and potential temperature through an equation of state
-    - tracers (salinity, temperature), are advected by the explicitly resolved velocity field
-    - mixing of tracer by unresolved eddies parameterised by eddy diffusion
-    - can then lay out how components are represented numerically and how truncation errors can create spurious tracer mixing, and its impacts on ocean circulation

 One of the myriad uses of ocean models is in developing ocean heat uptake estimates and overturning circulation predictions.
 Additionally, the overturning circulation itself affects the wider climate, which manifests when ocean models are used as a component of coupled climate simulations.
 The problems of ocean heat uptake and overturning circulation are both strongly defined by the density structure of the ocean, which is modified by mixing.
 For example, mixing at depth controls the abyssal overturning cell that constitutes part of the meridional overturning circulation (Mashayek et al., 2015).

 - expand point, since without mixing there is no abyssal overturning